 Provisions in H.R.
 1745 would affect states' revenues for unemployment compensation, which are reflected on the federal budget.
 Lower outlays would result in higher balances in states' unemployment trust funds.
-In addition, beginning in July 2011, states would be able to receive a 50 percent match on expenses for EB, even if the states choose to fund their EB expenses with their share of the transferred funds.
-That provision also would result in higher balances in states' trust funds than under current law.
 CBO estimates that some states would respond to the higher balances by reducing their unemployment taxes (or by avoiding tax increases assumed in the baseline that would replenish the trust funds).
-As a result, CBO estimates that, on net, revenues would decline by \$3.1 billion over the 2011-2021 period under H.R.
+As a result, CBO estimates that, on net, revenues would decline by \$2.4 billion over the 2011-2021 period under H.R.
 1745.